 this option intereacts with the

-see Section 22.6.8, “Implementing Failover with NDB Cluster Replication”.
+Section 23.6.8, “Implementing Failover with NDB Cluster Replication”.